 How do you receive your money?

 Lump Sum: Get all of your cash at once and begin paying back the loan with monthly payments.
-You can choose to have either a fixed interest rate or variable rate.
+You can choose to have either a fixed or variable interest rate.
 Each payment you make will go towards interest and the principal.

 Line of Credit: Once you are approved for a line of credit, you can choose to only borrow what you need when you need it, much as you would a credit card.